Harpur Pond Wetland complex

 Behind CIW and extending east and south is a gentle knoll that extends to the wetland on the south.
 This knoll is basically a mound of glacial till.
 Much of the rock here was transported from many miles to the north, as it is very different than our shale bedrock.

 The hilly land on the southern half of the University lands is also underlain by till but this is mostly local shale that was only moved a relatively short distance.
 In some places (Bunn Hill Creek ravine) there are conspicuous outcroppings where this rock is exposed at the surface.

 Bunn Hill Creek Ravine

-On the west side of Bunn Hill Rd. and north of Dodd Rd. is a spectacularly picturesque ravine through which Bunn Hill Creek flows.
+On the west side of Bunn Hill Road and north of Dodd Road is a spectacularly picturesque ravine through which Bunn Hill Creek flows.
 The stream has not been altered and in its upper reaches it flows over shale bedrock in a series of waterfalls that have created small plunge pools.
-Because most of the watershed is still forested and undeveloped, water quality is very high and the stream flow is much more even than the heavily urbanized Fuller Hollow Ck.
+Because most of the watershed is still forested and undeveloped, water quality is very high and the stream flow is much more even than the heavily urbanized Fuller Hollow Creek.
 A visit to both streams in a heavy rainstorm will provide abundant evidence of the value of forested watersheds in preventing flooding.

 Information courtesy of John Rayburn of the Binghamton University Geology department, An Integrated Hydrogeologic and Geophysical Study of the Binghamton University Nature Preserve, a masters thesis by Daniel Patrick Michaud, and the late Richard Andrus